hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > You might as soon a comet hope to see,
 >
-> As our professor rhime extempore.
+> As our professor rhyme extempore.
 >
 > Jem.
-Tho' he to taste and verse has no pretence,
+Though he to taste and verse has no pretence,
 >
 > You must allow he has some common sense;
 >
 > His wit and stories, when you hear their source,
 >
-> Perhaps yon'll say, are rather trite and coarse;
+> Perhaps you'll say, are rather trite and coarse;
 >
-> 'Tis not from "Congreve", Rabelais, or Swift,
+> It is not from "Congreve", Rabelais, or Swift,
 >
 > He brings his wit, to give his tales a lift
 >